You are here

 Successful CoRIP's Research Grants

-"I saw the call for funding in Synergy and for me, the timing was perfect,"explains Angela.
+"I saw the call for funding in Synergy News and for me, the timing was perfect,"explains Angela.
 "Receiving the grant brought forward my plans and gave me funding to buy some of my time out to undertake the research.
 Plus, it has allowed me to undertake some specific research training to support the data analysis part of the project.

 Other awardees were Beverly Snaith, consultant radiographer, Mid Yorkshire Hospitals NHS Trust, and University of Bradford lecturer, Maryann Hardy whose research focused on establishing a standard for radiographer commenting in the accident and emergency environment in the UK.